rhasspy/wyoming-satellite/README.md

 Audio will only be streamed to the server after the wake word has been detected.

+Once a wake word has been detected, it can not be detected again for several seconds (called the "refractory period").
+You can change this with `--wake-refractory-seconds <SECONDS>`.

 Note that `--vad` is unnecessary when connecting to a local instance of openwakeword.

 ## Sounds